Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An InterUnit handles (keyboard and mouse) user-input and draws to the screen.
 An app designer populates and extends SInterUnit to create an InterUnit
 for app-specific user activities.
-A handful of concrete InterUnits are also provided by the SDK
+5 concrete InterUnits are also provided by the SDK
-for user activities that are common across apps
+for user activities that are common across apps.
-such as selecting a file from the native file system
-and implementing an app's high-level dashboard.
-These serve as a design palette for the app designer
-that users (over time) become familiar with.
+Users of InterUnit apps become familiar with.

 ### App design is a simple process.
 An EngagementManager app is designed at 2 temporal levels of user-engagement: